Restrictions have eased, the sun is shining and all that’s left to do is soak up it all at one of London’s finest alfresco dining spots.

 Alto by San Carlo looks like something picked out of a fairytale.
 The little haven on the rooftop of Selfridges will transport you to a traditional Italian trattoria.

-Surrounded by lemon trees and rattan furniture, sit back and relax as you tuck into an authentic Italian winter feast, from creamy burrata filled salads to fresh lemon sole on a bed of butter and capers, grilled Mediterranean prawns tossed in lemon, herbs and olive oil to moreish black ravioli filled with mascarpone and crab, served with fresh clams and white wine.
+Surrounded by lemon trees and rattan furniture, sit back and relax as you tuck into an authentic Italian spring feast.
+Expect delicious dishes including the finest fresh product, from creamy burrata filled salads to fresh lemon sole on a bed of butter and capers, grilled Mediterranean prawns tossed in lemon, herbs and olive oil to moreish black ravioli filled with mascarpone and crab, served with fresh clams and white wine.
 Yum.

 The Rooftop, Selfridges, Oxford Street W1A 1AB

-The Fitzrovia hotspot came onto the scene just last year, bringing with it 20,000 bottles of spirits lining the walls and it soon became a favourite among influencers and Instagrammers alike.
+The Fitzrovia hotspot came onto the scene two years ago, bringing with it 20,000 bottles of spirits lining the walls and it soon became a favourite among influencers and Instagrammers alike.
 And now it might be our favourite spot to alfresco dine too!
 In true Big Mamma Group style, the terrace at Circolo Popolare reflects the restaurant’s interiors; bold, big and beautiful and you’ll find them serving up authentic Italian fare.
 As if you needed another reason to race to Circolo Popolare…

 40-41 Rathbone Place, Fitzrovia, W1T 1HX